v0.2.0 shipped · MIT licensed · Self-hosted

 Coming soon

-Managed LLM0 — more power, zero ops.
+Managed LLM0 — spend visibility, zero ops.